 Benin City is blessed with a lot of tourist attractions, it is also a beehive of economic and socio-cultural activities.
 Major tourist attractions include the Benin City National Museum, the palace of the Oba of Benin and the King square recreational park.
 Though the city gets relatively more exciting during festivals such as the Igue Festival, the Ebomisi festival and the Adu Ikukun festival, Benin is a great place to visit all year round.

-The city of Benin has a tropical climate and the average annual temperature of 26.1 degrees celsius.
+The city of Benin has a tropical climate and the average annual temperature of 26.1 degrees Celsius.
 There are two major seasons in Benin; the rainy season and the dry season.
-The rainy season runs from around April to September while the dry season last from October to the end of March.
+The rainy season runs from around April to September while the dry season lasts from October to the end of March.

 How to get to Benin City

 The Benin Airport is the official designated air-based entry point into the Benin and Edo State.
 The airport receives flights from major Nigerian cities including Lagos and Abuja.
-It is located about two kilometres away from the major business district of the city.
+Located about two kilometres away from the major business district of the city.

 The major airlines which operate at the Benin airport are Aero Contractors, Arik Air and the Associated Aviation.
 The average cost of air travel to the Benin Airport from the major cities in Nigeria is N23,000 and the average travel time is 20 minutes.